All Products

 Note

-• Character escape
+• Character escaping

-If a log collection policy contains special characters such as asterisks (*) and backslashes (\), you must escape the special characters.
-Example: keep instance.name == "abc\*".
-This policy evaluates to true for an instance whose name is abc*.
+In a collection policy, escape special characters such as the asterisk (*) and backslash (\).
+For example, keep instance.name == "abc\*" matches an instance whose name is abc*.

 keep region == "cn-*"

-# accept by default
+# Accept by default

 accept "*"